openssl/openssl/NOTES-WINDOWS.md

 is, of course, to choose a different set of directories by using `--prefix` and `--openssldir` when configuring.

-Note that, on Windows platforms (both 32 and 64 bit), the above build time defaults can be overridden by registry keys.
-This is done because it is common practice for windows based installers to allow users to place the installation tree at various locations not defined at build time.
+Note that, on Windows platforms (both 32 and 64 bit), the above build-time defaults can be overridden by registry keys.
+This is done because it is common practice for windows-based installers to allow users to place the installation tree at an arbitrary location not defined at build-time.
 The following keys:

     `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL-<version>-<ctx>\OPENSSLDIR`
     `\\HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\OpenSSL-<version>-<ctx>\ENGINESDIR`